billmania/roboquest_ui/public/config/README_configuration.md

            value. if "false" then do the opposite.
 * vertical
 * w - the width of the widget as "#px"
+* xScaleFactor, yScaleFactor - floating point value used with the joystick to scale the x and y values.

 ### config